seanmcquaid/mcquaid-stacks-cli/src/templates/vite-react/docs/decisions/004-playwright.md

 ## Decision

 Following comprehensive evaluation and analysis, the decision has been made to incorporate Playwright as our primary framework for end-to-end testing.
 Playwright's capability to test across multiple browsers and its straightforward API align well with our goal of creating reliable end-to-end tests that can adapt to various environments.
 Furthermore, its support for headless execution and the ability to simulate complex user interactions were key factors in this decision.
+We can use our Mock Service Worker handlers to mock API requests as needed.

 ## Consequences